Statistical Properties of Rectified Flow: Existence, Regularity, and Estimation in the Unbounded Case

 \subsection{Estimation}

 We now turn to estimating the rectified map using kernel regression.
-To make explicit the dependence on initial conditions, denote $z(t,t_0,z_0)$ the unique solution to the ODE \eqref{eq:rectified-flow-ODE} with initial data $z(t_0)=z_0$.
-Then, $R(x)=z(1,0,x)$.
-We will analyze the estimation error when replacing the population $v(t,z)$ in \eqref{eq:rectified-flow-ODE} by an estimator $\hat{v}(t,z)$, reading to an empirical trajectory $\hat{z}(t,t_0,z_0)$ and the rectified transport estimator $\hat{R}(x):=\hat{z}(1,0,x)$.
 In this section, we will assume that $\hat{v}(t,z)=\hat{v}_{h_n}(t,z)$ is the regression-based estimator \eqref{eq:kerreg}.
-We will make the following additional assumptions \begin{enumerate}[label=(K\arabic*),ref=K\arabic*] \item The kernel $K(\cdot)$ is of order $\lfloor \beta\rfloor$, has bounded support and has continuous and bounded first and second derivatives. \end{enumerate} \begin{enumerate}[label=(U\arabic*),ref=U\arabic*,resume*=myU] \item For each $R>0$,
+Based on this estimators, we consider the empirical rectified flow $\hat{R}(x)=\hat{\mathfrak{R}}(1,x)$ where $\hat{\mathfrak{R}}(t,x)$ is the solution to ODE \eqref{eq:rectified-flow-ODE} with velocity $\hat{v}(t,z)$ for a fixed $x\in\mathbb{R}^d$.
+We will make the following additional assumptions \begin{enumerate}[label=(K\arabic*),ref=K\arabic*] \item The kernel $K$ is of order $\lfloor \beta\rfloor$, has bounded support and has continuous and bounded first and second derivatives.
+We further assume that $K$ is regular in the sense of \cite{einmahl2005uniform}. \end{enumerate} \begin{enumerate}[label=(U\arabic*),ref=U\arabic*,resume*=myU] \item For a starting point $x$ define the following functions for $1\leq i\leq d$ (the discrete time derivatives of the coordinates of the velocity vector)